-Gazi Athens has become the go-to place to be in downtown Athens on a Friday or Saturday night, and the beating heart of the Athens nightlife scene.
+Gazi Athens has become the go-to place to be in downtown Athens on a Friday or Saturday night.
+This is essentially the beating heart of the Athens nightlife scene.

 - 1 A Little History of Gazi, Athens

 - 3 Foodie Highlights of Gazi, Athens